Bank seen sticking to £75 billion extra QE -- for now

 But the government is increasingly under pressure to take steps to boost growth, and the opposition parties as well as a number of economists have urged Chancellor George Osborne to ease its austerity programme.

-The Bank announce its decision on rates at noon on Thursday.
+The Bank announce its decision on rates at 1200 GMT on Thursday.
 Usually it does not provide more details if policy is unchanged.

 It also publishes its quarterly inflation report on November 16, which will see growth and inflation forecasts revised down from August and may pave the way for more stimulus later.